PyPop7’s Documentations for Continuous Black-Box Optimization

 PyPop7 is a Pure-PYthon library of POPulation-based OPtimization for single-objective, real-parameter, black-box problems.
-Its main goal is to provide a unified interface and elegant implementations for Black-Box Optimizers (BBO), particularly population-based optimizers, in order to facilitate research repeatability, benchmarking of BBO, and also real-world applications.
+Its design goal is to provide a unified interface and a set of elegant implementations for Black-Box Optimizers (BBO), particularly population-based optimizers (including evolutionary algorithms, swarm methods, and pattern search), in order to facilitate research repeatability, algorithmic benchmarking, and especially real-world applications.

-More specifically, for alleviating the notorious curse of dimensionality of BBO, the primary focus of PyPop7 is to cover their State-Of-The-Art (SOTA) implementations for Large-Scale Optimization (LSO), though many of their medium/small-scale versions and variants are also included here (mainly for theoretical or benchmarking purposes).
+Specifically, for alleviating the well-known (‘notorious’) curse of dimensionality, the main focus of PyPop7 is to cover State-Of-The-Art (SOTA) implementations on Large-Scale BBO, though many of medium- or small-scale versions (variants) are also included.

 Note